nathannicholson/dominion/README.md

 # Dominion
-This is a simple scripting project that allows users to play a text-based approximation of Donald X. Vaccarino's card game Dominion.
+This is a simple scripting practice project that allows users to play a text-based approximation of Donald X. Vaccarino's card game Dominion.
 It assumes knowledge of the rules of Dominion.

 # Playing the game
-Unmodified, the script when run will start a new game and prompt the user to add players.
-(I recommend 2-4 players.)
+Unmodified, the script when run will start a new game and prompt the user to add players and kingdoms.
+I recommend 2-4 players and a random choice of kingdoms.
 All players are human-controlled (computer players coming soon!)

-To view card descriptions, enter "help" followed by a card name.
+To view card descriptions, enter "help" at any prompt.

 Inputs are not case-sensitive.

 # Features and program description
 The game currently implements 13 Kingdom cards (all from the Dominion base set) in addition to the basic treasure, victory, and curse cards.
 A goal was to make the code modular and extensible.
 It will be straightforward to add rule-based AI players on top of the existing code, for example.